ametiste-oss/ametiste-metrics/README.md

 ###Child projects and libraries with only annotations required

-For annotations only `'org.ametiste.metrics:metrics-annotations:{metricsVersion}'` may be used.
+When library or separate part of project requires annotations only, then import of `'org.ametiste.metrics:metrics-annotations:{metricsVersion}'` may be used.

 ##Optional properties customisation